call911nowplz/Spiriten.cf/Plugins/world_management.md

 It of course has world creation and teleportation, but other than that only have setting a worlds spawn.
 Also, do not rely on this plugin as the creator has a lot of history creating plugins and just abandoning them - likely what'll happen with this.
 It supports only 1.8.x.

+[wWorldCreator](https://www.spigotmc.org/resources/wworldcreator.80823/) : wWorldCreator is an extremely basin world management plugin with only the options to create worlds and teleport to them.
+It supports 1.7.x - 1.11.x.

 # ------------------------------------------------------------------------------

 # Recommendations